mxeng/mcp-docs/labs/lab-a.md

 **Outcomes**
   -  Task 1

 1. Calculate the requirements of the current limiting resistor that is required in series with an LED to be certain that the current from the microcontroller and through the LED is within the limits of the devices.
-Check the atmega and LED datasheets for their electrical characteristics, you may assume VCC is 5v. **(A1)**
+Check the [atmega](http://www.atmel.com/Images/Atmel-2549-8-bit-AVR-Microcontroller-ATmega640-1280-1281-2560-2561_datasheet.pdf) and [LED](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.farnell.com/datasheets/1498852.pdf) datasheets for their electrical characteristics, you may assume VCC is 5v. **(A1)**

 2. Open the provided Visual Studio Code project, replace the "int main(void)" function with the above code, compile the program, and download it to your board.
     - See the readme for instructions.
 3. Use hookup wire to connect PortA (arduino pins 22-29) to eight LEDs on the breadboard, using the appropriate current-limiting resistors.
-   Refer to the ArduinoMega schematic to check the correct pin locations, https://www.arduino.cc/en/uploads/Main/arduino-mega2560-schematic.pdf, or the pinmapping reference, https://docs.arduino.cc/hacking/hardware/PinMapping2560.
+   Refer to the [ArduinoMega schematic](https://www.arduino.cc/en/uploads/Main/arduino-mega2560-schematic.pdf) to check the correct pin locations, , or the [pinmapping reference](https://docs.arduino.cc/hacking/hardware/PinMapping2560).

 4. Power up the board, and observe the results.